monsonite/74HCxx-SPI-Controller_Peripheral/README.md

 SCLK - the synchronous serial clock to accompany the serial data.

+As the controller device generates the SCLK and this clock is sent to the peripheral, they will remain in synchronisation and the actual frequency, or timing of the serial data is not important.

-The transfer begins by the /CE signal being asserted low.
+The transfer begins by the /CS signal being asserted low.
 This enables the peripheral, taking it out of low power mode, and puts it into data transfer mode.
 The output register is enabled for data transfer onto the MISO pin.

-Following on from the assertion of /CE, a series of gated clock pulses will be sent on SCLK and accompanying data on the MISO line.
+Following on from the assertion of /CS, a series of gated clock pulses will be sent on SCLK and accompanying data on the MISO line.

 The idle state of the SCLK may be chosen to be high or low, this is known as CPOL (clock polarity).
 If CPOL=0 the idle state of the clock is low.
 If CPOL=1 the idle state of the clock is high.